MathCunha16/MathCunha16/README.md

 ###

-<p align="left">🔧 IoT Full-Stack Platform – Collaborating with classmates to build an end-to-end IoT solution (hardware + backend + frontend).
+<h4 align="left">🔧 IoT Full-Stack Platform – Collaborating with classmates to build an end-to-end IoT solution (hardware + backend + frontend).
 Stay tuned for updates!<br><br>🤖 Scientific Research (AI + Environment) – Working on optimizing the YOLOv11 model to identify tree species in Brazil's Cerrado biome.
-Focused on fine-tuning and custom training strategies to improve accuracy and performance in real ecological scenarios.</p>
+Focused on fine-tuning and custom training strategies to improve accuracy and performance in real ecological scenarios.</h4>

 ###